after-tax contributions

 • have not exceeded your non-concessional contributions cap in the financial year

-• your total superannuation balance must be less than the transfer balance cap ($1.9 million for 23/24 FY) at the end of June.
+• your total superannuation balance must be less than the transfer balance cap at the end of June.

 The following contributions are not eligible to receive the Government Co-contribution: